I2obiN/Java-Based-Password-Manager/README.md

 # PasswordRecoveryTool
-Java Password Recovery Tool for Chrome/Firefox/IE.
+Java based Password Recovery Tool for Chrome/Firefox/IE.

+## 12/12/2016
+   Status:
+   Using https://github.com/Unode/firefox_decrypt to decrypt Firefox passwords.
+Made executable using py2exe, and I'm simply going to execute that, store the results by redirecting the output and then work from there.

 ## 21/11/2016
    Status: